lukevella/rallly/README.md

 ```

 ### Development
-If you're going to be developing, run `watch` task with gulp.
+If you're going to be developing, run the `watch` task with gulp.
+Gulp is used to build the css (with sass), js and templates.

 ```bash
 gulp watch